pemiluAPI/pemiluAPI.github.io/README.md

 # pemilu API / elections API

 This is a repository for [a website about the Pemilu API](http://pemiluapi.org/).
+Here is a short link for this document: [http://bit.ly/14zuJUI](http://bit.ly/14zuJUI).

 ## A civic information API for the 2014 Indonesian Elections